coinkite/coinkite-tap-proto/README.md

     - **Identiv uTrust 3700F** - reliable and looks nice
     - **HID Omnikey 5022 CL** (not 5021) - fast, cute, and small
     - **NOT recommended:** ACS ACR122U.
 It can work, and is widely available, but is not reliable.
-- See `requirements.txt` file for more details.
+- See `requirements.txt` file for python packages needed.

 ## Windows Notes